pryley/site-reviews/README.md

 ![Site Reviews banner](+/screenshots/banner-1544x500.png)

-Site Reviews is a WordPress plugin which allows you to easily receive and display reviews on your website or blog using easy-to-use blocks, shortcodes, and widgets.
+Site Reviews is a WordPress plugin which allows you to receive and display reviews on your website or blog using easy-to-use blocks, shortcodes, and widgets.

 Minimum plugin requirements: